notmyfirstcodeo/web-dev-resources/README.md

 ## JavaScript

-_JavaScript is a programming language used to create dynamic and interactive web content, and is primarily executed in web browsers_
+_JavaScript is a programming language used to create dynamic and interactive web content, and is primarily executed in web browsers._

 | Website                                                                 | Description                                                                                                                                                         |
 | ----------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |